cryptoexamples/CryptoExamples-Guidelines/README.md

 - [ ] Created or accepted a plaintext string to be signed.
 - [ ] Created a key pair.
 - [ ] Regarded the encoding of the string.
-- [ ] Create a signature with the private key.
+- [ ] Create a signature using the private key.
 - [ ] Used secure algorithms for signing.
 - [ ] Encoded the signature to be represented as string.
-- [ ] Verified the created signature with the help of the public key.
+- [ ] Verified the created signature using the public key.

 ![hasing](pics/konzeptspezifischSignatur.png)